Creating and managing civil engineering solutions in a way that works for people and society.

 In the bachelor’s programme Civil Engineering you will acquire both the technical and non-technical knowledge you need to take on complex civil engineering challenges.
 You will learn everything a civil engineer needs to know in order to design, construct and manage large projects in construction & infrastructure, water management, and traffic & transport.
 You will also become an expert in the many important organizational and non-technical issues involved in such projects, from legal and administrative aspects to communication, project and process management.

-Read more about the study programme, admission requirements and career prospects for this programme, or about our Master’s programmes Civil Engineering & Management (CEM) or Construction Management & Engineering (CME)
+Read more about the study programme, admission requirements, application deadline and career prospects for this programme, or about our master’s programmes Civil Engineering & Management (CEM) or Construction Management & Engineering (CME)

 Are you curious what it's like to study Civil Engineering?
 Thijs shows you a day in his student life.

 There are dozens of reasons to sign up for this bachelor’s programme at the University of Twente (UT).
 Read the top six here!